 THERE IS NO ALU

 NO ALU...
 I could have programmed a small PIC or AVR as ALU (Wikipedia: ALU), but that's cheating.
 With the current microcode version, the only arithmetic that it can do is compare bytes and address items in a table.
 And the hardware won't allow much more.

 For incrementing or decrementing a byte, lookup-tables are set up that contain an incremented or decremented version of the lower 8 address bits.
 Now the processor can increment or decrement a byte.
 Nothing more is needed to do arithmetic !

 This was also done in the legendary HP9100 programmable calculator that was introduced in 1968.
 It worked with transistors and diodes, not a single digital IC !
 The story behind this calculator is amazing, and can be read on hp9825.com.
 People have tried to reverse-engineer the diode-transistor logic and came to the conclusion that the hardware of the machine could only increment or decrement digits (described by Tony Duell).
-Yet it could calculate with high-precision floating point numbers, including logarithms and trigonometry, at high speed.
-More info about the HP9100 can be found in the HP journal...Read more »
+Yet it could calculate with...Read more »